YOUR GUIDE TO QUIET PORTABLE GENERATORS

 UNDERSTANDING NOISE LEVELS

-If you wonder how loud is for example, 65 dB, here are typical dBA levels associated with various sources:
+If you wonder how loud is for example, 65 dB, for comparison, here are typical dBA levels associated with various sources:

 Gas lawn mower at 3 ft – 90-100